 Seasonal adjustment revision.
 Beginning with the March 2014 revision, to include the reweighted indexes, the 10-year data span of not seasonally adjusted indexes used to estimate revised seasonal factors consists of a joined series of 2002 fixed-employment-weighted indexes for September 2013 and earlier years and 2012 fixed employment-weighted indexes for December 2013 Since most of the data span currently consists of 2002 fixed employment-weighted indexes, the inclusion of reweighted indexes is not expected to have a substantial effect on the revised seasonal factors.
 But over time, as more reweighted indexes are included in the data span, the seasonal factors will reflect proportionally more of the 2012 reweighting.
 There is no change in the procedures for the 5-year revision of historical indexes and 3-month percent changes.
 The most recent revisions were introduced with the March 2016 ECI release.

 The Employer Costs for Employee Compensation (ECEC) is a product of the National Compensation Survey which was developed from wage and benefit data that was collected for the ECI program.
-The ECEC measures employer costs for wages, salaries and employee benefits for nonfarm private, state government, and federal government workers.
+The ECEC measures employer costs for wages, salaries and employee benefits for nonfarm private, state government, and local government workers.
 ECEC estimates are based on current employment weights, so reweighting the ECI has no effect on those estimates.
 However, beginning with the fourth quarter of 2013, estimates from the ECEC were affected by SOC changes.
 One change in 2010 SOC that affected both the ECI and the ECEC was the reclassification of flight attendants from service occupations to transportation and material moving occupations.
 A second change defined registered nurses more narrowly by removing nurse anesthetists, nurse midwives, and nurse practitioners from this category.
 This affected the ECEC, and not the ECI, because the occupational categories published for the ECI are broader than the occupational categories in the SOC.
 (ECI categorizes occupations at the 2-digit SOC level, while nurses are categorized at the 6-digit SOC level.)

 There are two general issues with regard to changing SOC definitions.
 (1) the overlap of employment between series defined on the basis of 2000 SOC and 2010 SOC; and (2) the difference in compensation costs for the two sets of definitions, specifically, whether the change in cost due to the SOC change is within the range of what could be expected from sampling variation.